telerik/ajax-docs/controls/asyncupload/security.md

 >note This is an additional security measure and it does not replace setting the [main custom encryption keys](#recommended-settings).

-Failure to deserialize a custom metadata type will also throw a `CryptographicException` and the handler request will fail.
+Failure to deserialize a custom metadata type will also throw a `CryptographicException` on the server and the handler request will fail, resulting in a `The cryptographic operation has failed!` error on the client.

 [Custom handlers]({%slug asyncupload/how-to/how-to-extend-the-radasyncupload-handler%}) **are** affected by this feature.